-You can choose to receive remote learning only if you’re not comfortable with sending your child back to school.
-You must select that preference by Aug.
-7. Once the school year begins, you can choose to go fully remote at any time.
+District 75 schools will have two additional model options.
 Students with IEPs will be offered in-person instruction to the fullest extent possible.
 Multilingual students, Carranza said, will receive instruction that will keep them progressing in both languages.

 How NYC Public Schools will Keep Students and Teachers Safe

 “There’s a lot of things that will change, but what will not change is our fundamental commitment to our children,” de Blasio said in the Aug.
 10 briefing.
 “We’ve set very stringent standards.
 We have to meet those standards.
 If at any point the situation changes, I’ll be the first to say it.
 But so long as we can meet those standards, we’re going to be ready to serve our kids in September.”Here are some key things to know about how NYC’s public schools will keep everyone safe: